Creating the perfect eye makeup look doesn’t have to be overwhelming and is easier than you think once you get the hang of it.

 To apply your mascara, start at the root and wiggle your mascara wand back and forth in an upwards motion all the way to the tips.
 Repeat this 3 times to coat all of your lashes.

-Apply your highlighter at the inner corner of your eyes and the brow bone to make your overall eye makeup appear brighter and stand out even more.
+Apply your highlighter at the inner corner of your eyes and the brow bone to make your overall eye makeup appear brighter and really stand out.
+Use a liquid or powder highlighter to achieve this affect.

-Make your eye area pop by applying highlighter at the top of your cheekbones working backwards and upwards to the temple.
+Apply highlighter at the top of your cheekbones working backward and upwards to the temple for some extra shimmer.

 For powders, I find it’s easiest to rub my finger in the pigmented shade and rub it back and forth into the desired areas.
 You could also use a highlighter brush and sweep it back and forth across the desired areas.